Alan4247748/friendly-potato/blog/2021-08-26-welcome/index.md

 The blog supports tags as well!

 **And if you don't want a blog**: just delete this directory, and use `blog: false` in your Docusaurus config.

+# All the above

+Is boiler plate nosense that I need to delete.
+But the fact of the matter is - I don't know how what to put.
+So it stay(s) — for now.